fly-bit/flybit/README.md

 Welcome to FlyBit!
 ====================
-Flybit is a public blockchain that is open to everyone.
+FlyBit is a public blockchain that is open to everyone.
 It is an advanced blockchain platform which expands the things you can do with a blockchain.
 Many other expanded functions will be introduced to relieve the developers to code for the specific function.